Western Animation: Frisky Dingo

 Killface: Snip snap indeed!

 - Shaggy Dog Story: The entire Presidential campaign arc.
 By the end of it, it's revealed that because Killface wasn't born in the US, and Xander is too young, neither of them are eligible for the presidency.
+In the end, Mr. Ford ends up taking the presidency.

 - Sir Not-Appearing-in-This-Trailer: Robert Guillaume is uncredited as the voice of Mr. Ford